 - Students who live outside the zone can apply to enrol but acceptance of their application is subject to places being available for them – and if there are fewer places available than there are applicants, their acceptance is subject to the outcome of a pre-enrolment process called a ballot.

 Overcrowding at a school means it has more students than its facilities can cope with.
 This could include teaching spaces, acoustics, thermal comfort, air quality, lighting, car parking and plumbing among other things.

-But before any change can be made, the views of the community are considered with enrolment and Census data, the physical capacity of all schools in the area, Council consents for significant building and housing developments, transport options, property sales activity, and local business and employment trends.
-This helps Boards, and us, understand how the network might respond so the best quality of education can continue to be offered for everyone.
+Before any change can be made, the views of the community are considered with enrolment and Census data, the physical capacity of all schools in the area, Council consents for significant building and housing developments, transport options, property sales activity, and local business and employment trends.

 Last reviewed: Has this been useful?
 Give us your feedback